Who should Southgate pick in his England squad?

 Who else could go as a central midfielder?
 Southampton captain and set-piece specialist James Ward-Prowse, or how about Conor Gallagher of Chelsea?

-City's Kalvin Phillips could yet be on the plane if he recovers from a shoulder injury in time, although he has not played since September.
+Manchester City's Kalvin Phillips could yet be on the plane if he recovers from a shoulder injury in time, although he has not played since September.

 With a 26-man squad allowed instead of the usual 23 players, Southgate has the option to bring in a wildcard or two.
 A 2022 Theo Walcott if you will.

-Although bringing Walcott would be a real surprise...
+Taking Walcott really would be a surprise...

 Among those generating the most noise are Leicester's attacking midfielder James Maddison, who won his only cap in 2019, and Crystal Palace's uncapped winger Eberechi Eze.